 You cannot use the ODBC driver if you are planning to run your tests in CrossBrowserTesting environments.

-Note: You do not need to install Microsoft Access Database Engine in CrossBrowserTesting environments.
+Note: You do not need to install Microsoft Access Database Engine in CrossBrowserTesting environments that you access by using the CrossBrowserTesting manager.
 They have it installed by default.

 TestComplete assumes that each row in your Excel sheet contains data for one test run.
 Using multiple rows for one run is not supported.